 Participants were required to form teams of 10 people, with each team representing at least 3 continents and 5 different countries.
 The teams were then given a series of questions to answer, these were related to sights around South Kensington and fun facts about our staff, with a final challenge of taking the best group selfie!

-The Great Crossword Hunt was not only a great way to explore South Kensington, the area participants will be situated in, but to get to know their staff team as well.
+The Great Crossword Hunt was not only a great way to explore South Kensington, the area participants were situated, but to get to know their staff team as well.

 “It’s not just about science, it’s also about culture”

-The International Cabaret is an evening of performances by participants that capture the diversity and showcases the wide array of talent by our students.
+The International Cabaret is an evening of performances by participants that capture the diversity and showcase the wide array of talent of our students.
 This year, 22 acts were selected from auditions to perform at the Cabaret.

-The acts varied from magic shows, musical and dance performances to stand up comedy.
+The acts varied from magic shows, and musical and dance performances to stand-up comedy.
 The evening was nothing short of entertaining with participants bringing an extra dose of culture to the cabaret.

 Participants were especially fortunate as Professor Clare Elwell (President of LIYSF) and Mike Clark (Chairman of LIYSF) attended the International Cabaret this year.